philc/book-notes/business/powerful - patty mccord.md

   it's a good way to mix together people from different functions so that everybody can learn about different viewpoints on the problem.

-## Focus on the future: hiring, promoting, managing teams (Chapter 5)
+## Focus on the future: hiring, promoting, managing teams (chap 5)

-* "A company is like a sports team, not a family".
+* "A company is like a sports team, not a family."
 * Their cultural model is that of a sports team.
 They want the very best team composition.
 As the business changes, the team composition must also change.
 And so they made it explicit that the goal of management was to put together the best team and that would mean sometimes, they must bring in people from outside, or let existing people people go, or have people change roles.
-Just like a sports team; they're always scouting for new talent and shaping the best team given the talent they have.
+Just like a sports team: they're always scouting for new talent and shaping the best team given the talent they have.
-* Contrarian view: she thinks it's an outdated notion that managers have to also be career planners.
+* Career planning
+  * Patty thinks it's an outdated notion that managers have to also be career planners.
 The only thing they do for their employees is make the best possible product, and the best possible team to build that product.
 That's what gets everybody motivated and that's what's good for the company and that will ensure that their careers are successful.
 Over-optimizing for career planning leads to specially-crafted roles which don't make sense, or promoting people into positions they're not qualified for.
 * They would regularly encourage the employees to interview elsewhere just to get a survey of the opportunities and make sure that they thought that their current role of Netflix was the very best for them.
 If it wasn't, they wanted them to go elsewhere.